 For all admissions

 Avoid wearing restrictive clothing.
 Please be prepared to remove any make-up, jewellery, piercings, false nails and nail polish.
 Please do not bring anything valuable into the hospital.
-Should you forget and need to lock away anything valuable away, please speak to one of the Day Surgery Staff.
+Should you forget and need to lock away anything valuable, please speak to one of the day surgery staff.